Boise Water Quality at a Glance

 Is Boise’s tap water safe to drink?

 The water undergoes comprehensive treatment at two advanced facilities – the Marden Plant uses dual-media filtration while the Columbia Plant employs state-of-the-art membrane ultrafiltration technology.
 Groundwater from 83 deep wells is treated with chlorine disinfection, and polyphosphate is added at nine locations to prevent iron and manganese from affecting water clarity.
-Regular testing ensures all water meets safety standards before distribution.
+While regulatory compliance is maintained, residents with health concerns may want to consider additional filtration for drinking water.

 Why does my water bill increase so much in summer?